Condition pathway

 The tests to ask for

-- Acute serum tryptase, taken within 1–4 hours of a flare (this is the key test — most diagnoses fail because no-one ever captures it).
+• Acute serum tryptase, taken within 1 to 4 hours of a flare (this is the key test, most diagnoses fail because no-one ever captures it).

 The single most important practical step is having a plan for the acute tryptase.
-Ask your GP for a phlebotomy form already filled out and held at the practice, so that when a flare happens you can walk in and have blood taken within the 1–4-hour window.
+Ask your GP for a phlebotomy form already filled out and held at the practice, so that when a flare happens you can walk in and have blood taken within the 1 to 4 hour window.

 Private routes

 If NHS waits are intolerable, a private consultation with an NHS-trained immunologist is the fastest route.
-Expect £250–£600 for the initial appointment plus laboratory costs (~£70–£150 for tryptase and related panels).
-Specialist private mast cell services exist in London, Manchester and Cambridge.
+Fees vary by clinic, expect a few hundred pounds for the initial appointment plus separate laboratory costs for tryptase and related panels.
+Always confirm the current fee with the clinic before booking.
+We do not hold a verified list of private mast cell clinics, so check the individual clinician's GMC registration and their published scope before you pay.
 A private diagnosis is recognised by the NHS as long as the consultant is GMC-registered and willing to write back to your GP.

 What to ask your GP for, in writing